apache/cloudstack-terraform-provider/website/docs/r/instance.html.markdown

 * `host_id` -  (Optional)  destination Host ID to deploy the VM to - parameter available for root admin only

+* `pod_id` -  (Optional) destination Pod ID to deploy the VM to - parameter available for root admin only

 * `cluster_id` - (Optional) destination Cluster ID to deploy the VM to - parameter available for root admin only